GRPC

+History

+From about 2001, Google created a general-purpose RPC infrastructure called Stubby to connect the large number of microservices running within and across its data centers.
+In March 2015, Google decided to build the next version of Stubby and make it open source.
+The result was gRPC.

 Authentication

 gRPC supports the usage of Transport Layer Security (TLS) and token-based authentication.
 Connection to Google services must use TLS.
 There are two types of credentials: channel credentials and call credentials.

 For token-based authorization, gRPC provides Server Interceptor and a Client Interceptor.